LENSS/TAK-Server/README.md

 Note: Some jar and war files were not uploaded to the repository due to file sizes.
-Those files are uploaded to the LENSS Team Drive (https://drive.google.com/drive/folders/1bLdEYcue45vCUVIeGzYD-8PRMRGlHcZv?usp=drive_link).
+Those files were uploaded to the LENSS Team Drive (https://drive.google.com/drive/folders/1bLdEYcue45vCUVIeGzYD-8PRMRGlHcZv?usp=drive_link).

 # TAK Server Development
 *Requires Java 17*